david419kr/steamless-controller-dualshock4-dualsense/README.md

 ## Features

 - System tray icon shows connection and mode status
-- **Steamless Mode** — disables lizard mode and exposes controller as an Xbox 360 or DualShock 4 gamepad
+- **Steamless Mode** — disables lizard mode and exposes controller as Xbox 360 gamepad
-- **DualShock 4 output mode** — forwards buttons, sticks, triggers, native gyro/accelerometer motion, touchpad contacts, and rumble
-- **Hide Original Controller** — optionally uses HidHide to hide the physical Steam Controller while Steamless Mode is active
 - **Trackpad Mouse** — use the right (or left) trackpad as a mouse cursor
 - **Back Buttons for Clicking** — map R4/R5 (or L4/L5) to left/right mouse click
 - **Use Left Trackpad Instead** — mirror all trackpad/back-button functionality to the left side for left-handed users